brianbancroft/Representy/README.md

-# Get My MP
+# Get My MP Data Storage

-This is a project that helps individual connect with their members of parliament in Canada
+This is a store of all the data used for this project, as well as the scraping